-They acquired some 15 houses interspersed throughout the Queen Anne neighborhood, and they developed a life style, originally based on simple living and embracing unconventional practices regarding dress, sexual partnerships, drugs, child rearing, and social conduct.
+They acquired some 15 houses in the Queen Anne neighborhood, and developed a lifestyle, originally based on simple living and embracing unconventional practices regarding dress, sexual partnerships, drugs, child rearing, and social conduct.
 In time two small houses were combined to create one distinctive mansion, home of Love and headquarters for the Family and its spiritual life.
-Customarily, yards between adjacent Family houses were developed into pleasant, refreshing gardens.
+Customarily, yards between adjacent Family houses were developed into pleasant gardens.

-Despite early neighborhood concerns about the Family, they came to play a part in the larger community including participation in the Queen Anne Community Council and the Church Council of Greater Seattle.
+Despite early neighborhood concerns about the Family, it came to play a part in the larger community, including participation in the Queen Anne Community Council and the Church Council of Greater Seattle.
 Civic officials learned to tolerate and accept them as worthy citizens and contributors.
 They maintained neighborhood parks and even sought to acquire abandoned school buildings as potential centers for Family activities and community service.

 Beyond Queen Anne

-All of this was presided over by the highly charismatic Love Israel whose control was absolute.
-Love’s word was final in all matters including ones very personal to members.
+All of this was presided over by the highly charismatic Love Israel, whose control was absolute.
+Love's word was final in all matters including ones very personal to members.
 He demanded obedience and had essential control of finances.
 A layer of elders just beneath Love presided over houses, handled many business matters, and dealt with some social concerns.
-In this highly patriarchal society women were honored, although they enjoyed little real power or say in decision making.
+In this patriarchal society, women were honored, although they enjoyed little real power or say in decision making.

 As these events unfolded, Richness Israel, formerly Daniel Gruener (b.
 1945), whose inherited wealth had helped bankroll the Family, sued Love and the Family to reclaim what he had given.
-In an out-of-court settlement, Gruener obtained the Queen Anne Hill properties, while several other former members also obtained portions of properties they had donated.
-What was left to the 100 or so remaining Family loyalists was a 291 acre parcel of land in the foothills of Snohomish County outside the town of Arlington.
+In an out-of-court settlement, Gruener obtained the Queen Anne Hill properties, while several other former members obtained portions of properties they had donated.
+What was left to the 100 or so remaining Family loyalists was the 291-acre parcel in the foothills outside of Arlington.

 Regrouping in Arlington

-The Family pondered other ways to use and develop their property.
+The Family pondered other ways to use and develop the property.
 Although much they did on this land did not satisfy Snohomish County building and zoning codes, infractions had generally been overlooked.
 Then a temporary county ordinance provided an opportunity to develop land outside the traditional requirements.
 The Family jumped at the idea, designing a model rural village with somewhat European attributes.
 Leading to a central square, pedestrian streets and arcades would link well-designed, craftsman-style shops and living quarters.
-But as the Family planned and submitted their ideas to county officials, obstacles arose.
-No matter how much the Family felt they were attempting to comply with the county’s demands, officials considered the specifics to be insufficient.
+But as the Family planned and submitted ideas to county officials, obstacles arose.
+No matter how much the Family felt it was attempting to comply with the county’s demands, officials considered the specifics to be insufficient.
 An intricate series of dance steps between the two entities continued for several years until the ordinance allowing the effort expired.
-Unable to complete the project, the Family claimed a substantial financial loss in their efforts.
+Unable to complete the project, the Family claimed a substantial financial loss.

 Difficulties and Changing Times

-Several dozen remaining Family members left the ranch, some somewhat scattering about the region.
-Love Israel and his core group settled in a small neighborhood in the Seattle suburb of Bothell.
-The Family also retained and began to develop 50 acres at China Bend in Northeastern Washington; here former Family members had long raised garlic and other crops and operated a winery and condiments business.
-By 2010 the once compact Love Israel Family still held a core of members adhering to their original principles and practices; if it retained a sense of the earlier communalism, it had become a larger “extended family” of former members and close associates.
+Several dozen remaining Family members left the ranch, some scattering about the region.
+Love Israel and his core group settled in a small neighborhood in Bothell.
+The Familyretained and began to develop 50 acres at China Bend in Northeastern Washington; here former Family members had long raised garlic and other crops and operated a winery and condiments business.
+By 2010 the once compact Love Israel Family still held a core of members adhering to their original principles and practices; if it retained a sense of the earlier communalism, it had become a larger "extended family" of former members and close associates.